Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Fear of movement – a common but solvable problem

-Many people move too little out of fear of wear and tear.
+Many people move out of fear of wear too little.

 Important to know: